Colo-ReID: Discriminative Representation Embedding with Meta-learning for Colonoscopic Polyp Re-Identification: Experimental Results

 \subsection{Visualization results}

 To further validate the effectiveness of our meta-learning-based method, we present some visual exemplars qualitatively with respect to different real target datasets.
-As shown in Fig.~\ref{fig5}, it can be observed that Colo-ReID shows great robustness regardless of the viewpoint or illumination variation (which is referred to as "self-discrepancy among intra-class or inter-class relations of colonoscopic polyp dataset" in this paper) of these captured polyp datasets.
+As shown in Fig.~\ref{fig5}, it can be observed that Colo-ReID shows great robustness regardless of the viewpoint or illumination variation (referred to as ``self-discrepancy among intra-class or inter-class relations of colonoscopic polyp dataset" in this paper) of these captured polyp datasets.
 This phenomenon can be largely contributed to the fact that our method can help the baseline model to learn more representative, robust and discriminative visual features with better semantic understanding, which can significantly make our meta-learning based method more robust to perturbations and disturbances.
+In addition, we perform in-depth analysis of feature response in Colo-ReID method, and also show some qualitative examples of EigenGradCAM~\cite{muhammad2020eigen} visualizations in Fig.~\ref{fig6}, compared to the Colo-ReID method without MLR regulation, we observe that our Colo-ReID method attends to relevant image regions or discriminative parts for making decisions, indicating that our Colo-ReID model can effectively explore more global context information and meaningful visual features with better semantic understanding, which significantly make our model more robust to perturbations, such as light-colored areas, disturbance due to its contextual discriminability in visual representation.